thinkst/canarytools-docs/docs/api-reference/bird-service-configuration.md

       - name: personality
         required: true
         type: string
-        description: A valid personality from the Canary schema or Custom saved personality
+        description: A valid personality from the Canary schema or custom saved personality
       - name: additional_settings
         required: false
         type: string
-        description: A serialized json object of additional device settings
+        description: A serialized json object of additional Bird settings
     response: JSON structure with result and bundle_tag if successful.
 ---

-# Device Service Configuration
+# Bird Service Configuration

-These are a collection of endpoints that allow you to configure devices that are connected to your Console.
+These are a collection of endpoints that allow you to configure Birds that are connected to your Console.

 <APIEndpoints :endpoints="$page.frontmatter.endpoints" :path="$page.regularPath"/>

-## Configure Device
+## Configure Bird

 ::: tip
-The [Configure Device with Personality](device-configuration.html#configure-device-with-personality) endpoint allows for an easier configuration process, especially if you are simply wanting to use an existing personality.
+The [Configure Bird with Personality](device-configuration.html#configure-bird-with-personality) endpoint allows for an easier configuration process, especially if you are simply wanting to use an existing personality.
 :::

 <APIDetails :endpoint="$page.frontmatter.endpoints.configure_device">